Surex can help you save on business insurance in British Columbia

 Being able to shop your business insurance policy among the above insurers means you’ll know you’re getting a great, cheap commercial insurance rate.

-Commercial insurance in BC, unlike home & auto insurance, is manually priced.
+Business insurance in British Columbia, unlike home and auto insurance, is manually priced.
 Once you input your personal information, your Surex Personal Assistant will reach out to you to get some specifics relating to the business you’re looking to insure.
 The more specifics you give your Personal Assistant, the higher the chance they’ll be able to find commercial insurance savings for you.

 How is that possible?